 The protection afforded by P.L.
-86-272 and the provisions of this Statement do not apply to any corporation incorporated within this state or to any person who is a resident of or domiciled in this state.
+86-272 and the provisions of this Statement do not apply to any corporation incorporated within this under the laws of the taxing state or to any person who is a resident of or domiciled in this the taxing state.